 Do You Need To Eat Vegetables to be Healthy?

 I know I’m inviting the wrath of my carnivore followers here, but:

 Yes.
 Yes, you do.
-Maybe not a huge amount, necessarily.
-But you do need some.
+Not a huge amount necessarily, but you do need some.

 “What about the traditional cultures that ate little to no plants or vegetables and were healthy?
 Like…”

-The Maasai – Milk, meat, and blood were the high-fat, low-carb staples of the Maasai diet, particularly that of the male warriors.
-But it’s not all they ate.
-The Maasai often traded for plant foods like bananas, yams, and taro, too, and they cooked their meat with anti-parasitic spices, drank bitter (read: tannin- and polyphenol-rich) herb tea on a regular basis, and used dozens of plants as medicines (PDF).
+The Maasai – Milk, meat, and blood are the high-fat, low-carb staples of the traditional Maasai diet, particularly that of the male warriors.
+But it’s not all they eat.
+The Maasai often trade for plant foods like bananas, yams, and taro, too, and they cook their meat with anti-parasitic spices, drink bitter (read: tannin- and polyphenol-rich) herb tea on a regular basis, and used dozens of plants as medicines.3

-Or the Sami – The reindeer herders of the Scandinavian north, the Sami people eat a low-carb, high-protein, high-fat diet of meat, fish, and reindeer milk.
-They also gather wild plant foods, particularly berries and mushrooms (Finland’s forests produce 500 million kg of berries and over 2 billion kg of mushrooms each year!), sometimes even feeding their reindeer hallucinogenic mushrooms to produce psychoactive urine.
+The Sami – Reindeer herders of the Scandinavian north, the Sami people eat a low-carb, high-protein, high-fat diet of meat, fish, and reindeer milk.
+They also gather wild plant foods, particularly berries and mushrooms (Finland’s forests produce 500 million kg of berries and over 2 billion kg of mushrooms each year!4), sometimes even feeding their reindeer hallucinogenic mushrooms to produce psychoactive urine.

-Plants played small but important roles in their diets.
+Bottom line: Plants played important roles in every traditional human diet we know about.
 Not as a source of calories, necessarily, but as a source of micronutrients, plant polyphenols, and medicinal compounds.
-We can’t know that they would have gotten the results they did without the plants.

 “Animal foods provide all the micronutrients a person needs.”